eddyashton/for.ClimateAction/README.md

 Big Oil should not have the luxury of choosing the most convenient and profitable service.
 It is imperative that all tech companies stand together, denounce the usage of Cloud and AI services for non-renewable energy extraction, and work together to put an end to fossil fuel consumption.

 We stand with the [Amazon](https://medium.com/@amazonemployeesclimatejustice/amazon-employees-are-joining-the-global-climate-walkout-9-20-9bfa4cbb1ce3
-) and [Google](https://medium.com/@googworkersac/google-workers-are-striking-for-climate-sept-20-7eba2100b621) by supporting their demands:
+) and [Google](https://medium.com/@googworkersac/google-workers-are-striking-for-climate-sept-20-7eba2100b621) employees by supporting their demands:
 - __Zero emissions by 2030.__
 - __Zero contracts for fossil fuel companies to accelerate oil and gas extraction.__
 - __Zero funding for climate denying lobbyists and politicians.__